 Due to this haemolysis and associated inflammatory response there is associated end organ damage.
 The classic pentad of Thrombotic thrombocytopenic purpura are;

 Diagnosis is made from a combination of the clinical features and seeing schistocytes (red cell fragments) on a blood film

 Treatment needs removal of the precipitating cause and plasma exchange.
 This is the only definitive management of the condition and must be guided by haematology advice.

-Quick tip: Baseline haemoglobin is often lower than reference range therefore check previous results so as not transfuse inappropriately
+Quick tip: Baseline haemoglobin is often lower than reference range therefore check previous results so as not to transfuse inappropriately

-Commonest causes for sickle crises;
+Commonest causes for painful sickle crises;

 Links: NICE CKS